10 Lessons from Bees About Serving God

 For several months, I had the privilege of observing a beekeeper at work.
 During that time I learned a lot about bees.
 I also realized how much I could learn lessons from bees about … being a Christian.

+Have you ever thought about the things we could learn from bees?
+It’s not about honey, it’s about worship.
 Now, I know you’re probably thinking, ‘That girl has been stung one too many times’, but aren’t you a little bit curious to see if I actually have a point?

 If you’re even a little bit curious, here are ten lessons we can learn from bees about being good Christians: